-In this mammoth volume, you’ll find reviews of nearly 10,000 currently available albums (mostly rock, but also rock-related country, pop, blues, soul, jazz, and gospel); and each record is assigned a rating, from five stars (“indispensable”) down to one (“worthless”).
+In the mammoth Rolling Stone Record Guide, which Dave Marsh edited with assistance from John Swenson, you’ll find reviews of nearly 10,000 currently available albums (mostly rock, but also rock-related country, pop, blues, soul, jazz, and gospel); and each record is assigned a rating, from five stars (“indispensable”) down to one (“worthless”).
 I’d rate the book itself five stars, because it is well written, comprehensive, and a great way to pinpoint some classics and weed out some bombs.

 At any rate, the book variously delighted, annoyed, surprised, and informed me, and I recommend it wholeheartedly to anyone who loves rock and records.